+'''

 Usage: isabelle jedit [OPTIONS] [FILES ...]

 '''

 Options are:

--A NAME

-ancestor session for options -R and -S (default: parent)
+-A NAME ancestor session for option $-R$ (default: parent)

--D NAME=X

-set JVM system property
+-D NAME=X set JVM system property

--J OPTION

-add JVM runtime option
+-J OPTION add JVM runtime option

-(default $JEDIT_JAVA_SYSTEM_OPTIONS $JEDIT_JAVA_OPTIONS)
+(default \$JEDIT_JAVA_SYSTEM_OPTIONS \$JEDIT_JAVA_OPTIONS)

--R NAME

-build image with requirements from other sessions
+-R NAME build image with requirements from other sessions

--S NAME

-like option -R, with focus on selected session

--b

-build only
+-b build only

--d DIR

-include session directory
+-d DIR include session directory

--f

-fresh build
+-f fresh build

--i NAME

-include session in name-space of theories
+-i NAME include session in name-space of theories

--j OPTION

-add jEdit runtime option
+-j OPTION add jEdit runtime option

-(default $JEDIT OPTIONS)
+(default \$JEDIT_OPTIONS)

--1 NAME

-logic image name
+-l NAME logic image name

--m MODE

-add print mode for output
+-m MODE add print mode for output

--n

-no build of session image on startup
+-n no build of session image on startup

--p CMD

-ML process command prefix (process policy)
+-p CMD ML process command prefix (process policy)

--s

-system build mode for session image (system_heaps=true)
+-S system build mode for session image (system_heaps=true)

--u

-user build mode for session image (system_heaps=false)
+-u user build mode for session image (system_heaps=false)

-'''

-Start jEdit with Isabelle plugin setup and open FILES (default "\$USER_HOME/Scratch.thy" or ":" for empty buffer).
+Start jEdit with Isabelle plugin setup and open FILES

+(default "\$USE $\mathbb{R}{\mathrm{HOME}}$ (Scratch.thy" or ":" for empty buffer).

 The -1 option specifies the session name of the logic image to be used for proof processing.
 Additional session root directories may be included via option -d to augment the session name space (see also [3]).
 By default, the specified image is checked and built on demand, but option -n bypasses the implicit build process for the selected session image.
-Options -s and -u override the default system option system_heaps: this determines where to store the session image of isabelle build.
+Options -s and -u override the default system option system\heaps: this determines where to store the session image of isabelle build.

 The -R option builds an auxiliary logic image with all theories from other sessions that are not already present in its parent; it also opens the session ROOT entry in the editor to facilitate editing of the main session.
-The -S option is like -R, with a focus on the selected session and its descendants: the namespace of accessible theories is restricted accordingly.
-This reduces startup time for big projects, notably the "Archive of Formal Proofs".
-The -A option specifies and alternative ancestor session for options -R and -S: this allows to restructure the hierarchy of session images on the spot.
+The -Aoption specifies and alternative ancestor session for option -R: this allows to restructure the hierarchy of session images on the spot.